November 27, 2025

 Introduction to 3D Modelling

-3D modelling is the process of creating 3D objects through specialized software.
-Every 3D model comes with a certain size, shape, and texture.
-It also consists of points, lines, and faces that deliver the necessary result.
-3D models can be viewed from different perspectives.
-Special software is required to visualize, simulate, and render graphic designs in architecture, science, medicine, entertainment, and other industries.
-Every person can learn the basics of 3D modeling and use it for individual business purposes.
+3D modelling is the process of creating 3D objects using specialized software.
+Each model has its own size, shape, color, and texture, and is built from elements like points, lines, and faces that define its structure.
+Because 3D models are highly versatile, they can be viewed from every angle, making them perfect for visualization, simulation, and rendering in fields like architecture, science, medicine, and entertainment.
+Anyone can learn the basics of 3D modeling and use it to bring their ideas or business projects to life.

 What is 3D Modelling Used For?

 • Entertainment and media.
-3D modelling creates a 3D representation of an object for movies, video games, and even social media content.
+3D modelling is used to create digital representations of objects for movies, video games, and even social media.

 • Architecture and design.
 Architects and designers use 3D modelling to visualize future exteriors and interiors before production begins.